Updated June 20, 2026 for Raven's current Mac, iPhone, and iPad app.

 Your vault stays exactly where it is.

 Raven reads the same plain .md files Obsidian does.
-Point it at your existing vault folder and your backlinks, folders, and YAML frontmatter all resolve.
+Point it at your existing vault folder and your backlinks and YAML frontmatter resolve.
 You can still open the same vault in Obsidian any time.

 Raven vs Obsidian, side by side.

-Raven is for Apple-native speed and setup.
+Raven is for ownership, instant feel, and Apple-platform fit.
 Obsidian is for plugins, graph view, and cross-platform reach.

 | | | |